Micka-Louis/dsc-project-phase-2/README.md

 - Expand to International Markets:
 Include country-level breakdowns of revenues to explore geographic performance trends, enabling more targeted release strategies.
+- Scrape Real-time Data for Trends Monitoring:
+Set up web scraping pipelines or API integrations with platforms like IMDb, Box Office Mojo, and The Numbers to keep the dataset updated and monitor evolving market trends.

+- A/B Testing for Release Strategies:
+Collaborate with marketing teams to design A/B tests around release dates, trailers, and promotional campaigns to empirically measure their impact on audience engagement and ticket sales.

 # Repository Structure
 ├── .ipynb_checkpoints